Pag Island, Croatia: Travel Guide

 Have you ever heard about Croatia’s party beaches?
 Few years ago, Ibiza Spain was considered the world’s party capital, without competition.
 But lately Pag beach Zrce has become one of the most popular party beaches.
 It’s probably the only beach in Croatia with Ibiza sense.

 Zrce is a long sandy beach with crystal clear sea.
-The beach has numerous facilities and three popular open-air clubs offering entertainment until 'small' hours.
-Here you can check all 2016 Zrce events in real time!
+The beach has numerous facilities and three popular open-air clubs offering entertainment until ‘small’ hours.

 The island of Pag and its well-indented coastline is the longest in the Adriatic.
 It is 270 kilometers long, full of bays, coves, capes and beaches.
 Near Novalja you can find all types of beaches from beautiful sandy to pebble ones.